doanhaivu/slack-quiz-app/LUNCH_ORDER_SETUP.md

 📅 Monday, January 15, 2024

-🍕 React with :pizza: to order lunch!
+✅ React with :white_check_mark: to order lunch!
+❌ React with :x: if you're not ordering

-Orders so far:
+Orders so far (3):
 • John Smith
 • Sarah Wilson
 • Mike Chen